The Queen has been left mourning the loss of her dog Vulcan, who has reportedly died at Windsor Castle.

 - The Queen is suffering heartache following the death of her beloved dog Vulcan, who is thought to have passed away at Windsor Castle.

-- The monarch now has only one pooch – another dorgi named Candy, but she is thought to have owned over 30 over the years.
+- The monarch now has one pooch – another dorgi named Candy, but she is thought to have owned over 30 over the years.

 - This royal news comes after it was revealed that there’s one huge milestone Prince Louis is yet to reach.